AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-configuring-components-rendering.md

 * You need to implement your own Content Fragment-based component,
 * And need to make use of the advanced services.

-However, it is recommended to use the Core Components.
+It is recommended to use the Core Components.

 >[!CAUTION]
 >